-The abstract should include a brief describe the project's purpose, the population to be served, and the activities that the applicant will implement to achieve the project's goals and objectives.
+The abstract should include a brief description of the project's purpose, the population to be served, and the activities that the applicant will implement to achieve the project's goals and objectives.
 The abstract should describe how the applicant will measure progress toward these goals.
+The abstract should indicate under which category the applicant is applying.